nobleans-playground/coding-challenge-colour-battle/readme.md

 #       grid_size           Width (or height) of the grid.
 def determine_next_move(self, grid, enemies, game_info):
     # Your logic here
-    return Move.UP  # This bot will always go up
+    return Move.UP  # This bot will always go up.
+An invalid move will be treated as Move.STAY.
 ```
 **Note:** Any moves to outside the grid limits will simply be ignored.